 All the rivers run

-Wander through Riverside Park, where the Marraboor River merges with The Murray, and then stop into the nearby Swan Hill Regional Art Gallery to see the comprehensive collection of Australian native art.
-Take a bush walk through the red gum and box tree forests of Nyah Vinifera State Forest, or explore the waters at your own pace by booking an overnight trip on a houseboat.
+Wander through Riverside Park, where the Marraboor River merges with The Murray, and then stop into the nearby Swan Hill Regional Art Gallery to see the comprehensive collection of Australian naïve art.
+Take a bush walk through the red gum and box tree forests of Nyah Vinifera State Forest.
+Take to the water to kayak, swim, water-ski and paddle, or explore the river system at your own pace by booking an overnight trip on a houseboat.

 Explore the Pioneer Settlement, an open-air museum where the whole family can have a glimpse of life as an early settler.
 The streets, shops, homesteads and community buildings bring to life a nineteenth century port town and take you back in time to Swan Hill's pioneer heritage.
-Go on a horse-drawn carriage ride, get dressed up pioneer-style for a family photo, check out the sound and light show, or take a ride on the paddle-steamer P.S.
-Pyap.
+Go on a horse-drawn carriage ride, get dressed up pioneer-style for a family photo, take a ride on the paddle-steamer PS Pyap and catch the water, laser and fire show; Heartbeat of the Murray.
+Drive out to Lake Boga, (14km south of Swan Hill) to visit the Flying Boat Museum, known as the No.1 Flying Boat Repair Depot during WWII.
+View a restored Catalina A24-30 and learn more about the part the original, secret communication bunker played in Australia's war efforts.

 Down on the green